mjl-/ding/README.txt

 - The README you are reading right now.
 - INSTALL.txt with installation instructions, also available with "ding help".
-- Documentation behind the "Help" button in the top-right corner in Ding.
+- Documentation behind the "Help" button in the top-right corner in the Ding web UI.
 - API documentation at /ding/ when you've started Ding.

 ## Q: What does "Ding" mean?

 Ding is named after the dent in a surfboard.
 It needs to be repaired, or the board will soak up water and become useless or break.
-Likewise, broken software builds need to be repaired soon, or the quality of your software goes down.
+Likewise, software needs to be built regularly, with the latest toolchains, and issues need to be resolved before the software becomes a lost cause.

-## Q: I have another question.

-That's not a question.
-But please do send the actual question in.

 For feedback, bug reports and questions, please contact mechiel@ueber.net.

 # Developing

-You obviously need a Go compiler.
-But you'll also need to run "make setup" to install jshint and node-sass through npm (nodejs), to check the JavaScript code and compile SASS.
+You need a Go compiler and nodejs+npm with jshint and node-sass.
+Run "make setup" to install the js dependencies.

-Now run: "make build test release"
+Now run: "make build test"

 # Todo